denten/denten.github.io/_includes/CV/08-service.md

 #### Institutional & Community Development:

 - Data Science Taskforce, Columbia University.
-2015- .
+2015--
 - Committee for Graduate Education, Department of English and Comparative Literature, Columbia University.
-2012-2015.
+2012--15.
 - Ad-Hoc Exploratory Committee for the Center for Culture and Computation.
-2014- .
-- Weekly Open Lab meetings at Butler Studio.
+  2014--
+- Weekly labs with the Group for Experimental Methods in the Humanities.
   Workshops and lecture series.
-  2013- .
+2013--
 - Yearly MA and undergraduate academic advising.
-- Participation in Litarary Theory and Theory and History of Media unversity seminars.
+- Participation in Literary Theory and Theory and History of Media university seminars.

 #### Doctoral Students:

 - Phillip Polefrone.
 Oral committee.
-2015- .
+2015--
 - Jessica Hallock.
 Oral committee.
-2015- .
+2015--
 - Alice Boone, "The Progress of Error: or, the Recursive 18th Century."
   Dissertation defense only.
 Spring 2014.
-- Graham Sack, 2014- (dissertation committee)
+- Graham Sack.
+Dissertation committee.
+2014--
-- Gianmarco Saretto, Jeremy Stevens, Erica Grove, & Becky Bort.
-Graduate advising.
+- Graduate advising: Gianmarco Saretto, Jeremy Stevens, Erica Grove, & Becky Bort.

 #### MA, Senior Theses, and Independent Studies:

 - Elena Goldstein.
 "Big Brother all Grown Up."
 Independent Study.
 Fall 2014.
 - Christopher Brennan.
-"Personal Social Networks and Delibertive Democracy in the Russian Anti-Putin Protest Movement."
+"Personal Social Networks and Deliberative Democracy in the Russian Anti-Putin Protest Movement."
 Senior Thesis.
 Spring 2014.
 - Jessica Tyler.
 "The New Opposition, The Russian Language Blogosphere and its Impact on Public Discourse."
 Senior Thesis.
 Spring 2013.

 #### Professional Service:

-- Book manuscript peer review for Princeton University Press, fall 2015.
+- Book manuscript reviews for Cambridge UP, Princeton UP.
-- Journal peer review for the American Academy in Berlin; *Computational Culture*, *Modernism/Modernity*.
+- Peer review for National Science Foundation, the American Academy in Berlin, *Computational Culture*, *Modernism/Modernity*.
 - 2 years as a managing editor of *Modernism/Modernity* (Modernist Studies Association and John-Hopkins University Press, job following placement of manuscript).
 - 4+ years application development (Microsoft).
 - 5+ years web design with an emphasis on content management systems (clients include General Motors, The Greening of Detroit, MRI, MSU Libraries and